spiral/docs/orm/basics.md

 > You have to execute `spiral up` every time you change any entity or orm property of your Record to pass updates into cached behaviour schema.
 There is no need to run schema update if you modifying custom properties or methods.

 #### Adding new Columns
-Since ORM based on DBAL syncronization mechanism, the only thing you need to do to add new columns into related record table - declare such column in model schema (same applied for indexes).
+Since ORM based on DBAL syncronization mechanism, the only thing you need to do to add new columns into related Record table - declare such column in model schema (same applied for indexes).
 Let's try add column "balance".

 ```php
 protected $schema = [